IFB-ElixirFr/biosphere/vm_connect.md

-## Connect to your virtual machines
+## Connecting to your virtual machines

 There are different way to interact with your virtual machines:
 * with the command line interface (CLI) through a terminal window or graphical SSH tools (PuTTY, MobaXterm...).
-* in order to transfer data to and from you VM, with command line tools (scp, sftp) of graphical tools (FileZilla, CyberDuck, Transmit...)
 * with a web interface (HTTP) for web-enabled cloud appliances, for example RStudio, Jupyter Notebooks.
-Such applications also generally includes features to upload and donwload data throug a web interface.
 * with a remote graphical desktop (X2Go).

 Once the deployment of your VM is done successfully, you can get all connection parameters from the **myVM** tab of the biosphere portal
 [[go](https://biosphere.france-bioinformatique.fr/cloud)], in the column **Access**.
 The mosy usefull parameters are mainly the `username` and the `IP address` of your VM.

-### Connect to the web interface of VMs
+### Connecting to the web interface of VMs

 Simply click on the **http** link to be redirected to the web portal provided by your VM.
 In some cases you may need to know the `username:password` or a access token that will be provided through a parameters field (Params) in the Access column.

-### Connect with SSH to VMs
+### Connecting with SSH to VMs

-#### Instructions for Linux and MacOS users

-SSH client is installed by default in any computer using Linux (CentOS, Ubuntu, Debian,...) or MacOS.

-You can click on the **ssh** link to be redirected to the terminal with an automatic SSH connection to  your VM.
-It will work for most most Linux and for MacOS.
-An alternative is to copy-paste the link in a terminal, with replacing the '://' by ' ' in the command.

-#### Instructions for Windows PC users

-You need to install the tool PuTTY available from its web site [PuTTY web site](http://www.putty.org/), where you will find also the download and installation instructions.
-Take care to use the MSI (‘Windows Installer’).

-You will need to to copy the IP/hostname of your VM (click on the question mark to get it), and paste it in the configuration of the PuTTY tool:
-  * in the field "Session -> HostName (orIP address)"
-  * and select "SSH" for the "Connection type"

-#### Setting your SSH parameters

 Before creating the VM with SSH access, you need to configure your SSH parameters.